 – Provides services to students with Autism Spectrum Disorders.

 – Observes and recommends interventions for challenging student behaviors.

 – Provides hands-on training and consultation to district and member district staff.

 Training and Experience Requirements:

-Requires the completion of a graduate program in School Psychology, licensed or able to obtain a license from the Minnesota Professional Educators Licensing and Standards Board (PELSB) as a School Psychologist and two years of related experience.
+Requires a minimum of a bachelor’s degree, one year of related experience and licensed or able to obtain a license from the Minnesota Professional Educator Licensing and Standards Board (PELSB) in Autism Spectrum Disorders (B-12).

 – Recordkeeping principles;